pkuehnel/TeslaSolarCharger/README.md

 </details>

 ##### Install BLE API on a separate device
-To setup a separate device for the BLE API, you need to install Docker on the device like described [here](#docker-compose).
-After that, you can use the following docker-compose.yml and start the container with `docker compose up -d`:
+To set up a separate device for the BLE API, you need to install Docker on the device, like described [here](#docker-compose).
+Thereafter, you can use the following docker-compose.yml and start the container with `docker compose up -d`:

 ```yaml
 services: